EngFlow-Academy/bzlmod-bootcamp/README.md

   - an IDE of choice, such as [Visual Studio Code][] (ideally with [Vim keybindings][])

-## Branches
+## Milestones

-These branches are listed in reverse chronological order, with each branch based on the one below it, with the following exception:
+Git branches and tags identify significant points throughout the migration process whereby a subset of changes within the overall history achieves a specific outcome.
+We call those points and the branches and tags that identify them "milestones."

+- Milestone branches are subject to change at any time as the course evolves.
+    The `main` branch corresponds to the latest development version of the `compatibility` milestone.

+- Milestone tags have the form `v[Major].[minor].[patch]-[milestone]`.
+They will remain stable to ensure links from the corresponding [slide deck](#slides) version remain intact.

+While many of the changes throughout the commit history could happen in any order, milestones help put specific collections of commits within context.
+For example, the commits after the `bazel-7` milestone and including the `bazel-8` milestone specifically demonstrate Bazel 8 compatibility issues and fixes.

+The table below illustrates how the migration process makes the project compatible with newer Bazels, and eventually Bzlmod, without sacrificing backward compatibility.
+The milestones comprising the process appear in reverse chronological order, as they would appear in `git log`.
+Each milestone builds on the milestone below it, with one exception:

-- The `bzlmod` branch is based on the `own-repo-names` branch, the same as `bzlmod-client-patches`.
+- The `bzlmod-client-patches` milestone is based on the `own-repo-names` milestone, the same as `bzlmod`.

 - `bzlmod` shows how to update the [rules_magic][] rule set repository to make it Bzlmod compatible.
 This is the preferred migration path.